 As you continue to write for or guest blog on your peer’s blogs, you’re building the platform or laying the foundation to a bigger opportunity that may come your way.

-My first ever guest post was on a friend’s blog, he gave me the first ever opportunity to write outside my blog and showcase my talent and creativity to another larger audience.
+My first ever guest post was on a friend’s blog.
+He gave me the first-ever opportunity to write outside my blog.
+An opportunity to showcase my talent and creativity to another larger audience.

 That is just the boost I needed to believe in myself and my blogging ability.